LesiaChaban/gdk-oci-oke-workshop/06-build-run-native/build-run-native.md

 In this lab, you will:

-* Build a native executable for the application
+* Build a native executable for the application and package it in a container image
-* Push the microservice container image to the OCI Registry
+* Push the container image to the OCIR Repository

-## Task 1: Build a native executable for the application
+## Task 1: Build a native executable for the application and package it in a container image

 1. In the same terminal in VS Code, check the version of the GraalVM native-image utility: